 And it’s done, finally now whenever you click on a particular card it will be highlighted.

-You can also check the live demo with source code in a sandbox, I will leave the link at the bottom, If you like the article please share with more of your friends, You can also contact me at my given email address, please save our website links for further visiting, I would also be publishing more articles like these, and also cover a variety of topics in different domains too.
+You can also check the live demo with source code in a sandbox, I will leave the link at the bottom, If you like the article please share it with more of your friends, You can also contact me at my given email address, please save our website links for further visiting, I would also be publishing more articles like these, and also cover a variety of topics in different domains too.